Biggles (film): Track listing

 The Immortals – "No Turning Back" co-written by John Deacon in his second non-Queen recording.
 Deacon was asked by John Hough to compose a song for the film after meeting him shortly after Live Aid.
 The track was released as a single, and the accompanying music video also starred Peter Cushing in his very last on-screen appearance.
 The song failed to chart.

 Video game

 As a tie-in to the film, a video game with the same title was released in 1986 by Image Works for the Amstrad CPC, Commodore 64 and ZX Spectrum.
-The game was based on the movie's storyline and featured four different missions, including flying combat sequences with biplanes, a rooftop chase, searching for the secret weapon in a trench setting and first-person helicopter gameplay.
+The game was based on the Film's storyline and featured four different missions, including flying combat sequences with biplanes, a rooftop chase, searching for the secret weapon in a trench setting and first-person helicopter gameplay.
 The game received mixed reviews.